hassony2/interview-prep/to-know.md

 - How large is the data (array, dict, ...)
 - Is there any structure in the data (sorted ? less then some maximum value ?)

+# TODO

+- Code to generate:
+  - [ ] all permutations
+  - [ ] all combinations
+- In case itertools is not allowed !

 # Sortings

 [test them here](https://leetcode.com/problems/sort-an-array/submissions/)